ANALYSIS-Latin America's oil producers sweat to cover costs as price war takes toll

 By Marianna Parraga

-Global oil price benchmarks are suffering their steepest declines in decades in a perfect storm of falling demand in the face of the coronavirus epidemic, and surging supplies after Russia and Saudi Arabia failed to strike an agreement to cut output.
+Global oil price benchmarks have had their steepest declines in decades in a perfect storm of falling demand during the coronavirus epidemic and surging supplies after Russia and Saudi Arabia failed to reach a deal to extend output cuts.

+"Latin America's flowing production is over 7 million barrels per day.
+At current prices, we estimate that half is non-economic, taking into account all costs, including transportation and taxes," said Ruaraidh Montgomery from oil research firm Welligence.

-WTI crude Clc1 last week tumbled 29%, its biggest fall since the 1991 Gulf War.
-In the last two weeks, the U.S. benchmark lost around half its value, while Brent crude LCOc1 dropped about 40%.
+U.S. benchmark WTI Clc1 last week tumbled 29%, its biggest fall since the 1991 Gulf War.
+In two weeks, the U.S. crude lost around half its value, while benchmark Brent crude LCOc1 dropped about 40%.

 Latin America's heavy crudes, mostly indexed to these benchmarks and to Mexico's Maya crude, accumulated a 42% fall in the same period, leaving some grades priced in the single digits, according to independent calculations.